100% Welcome Bonus

 Mike: Now, let's go over the Blackjack rules.
 The object of Blackjack is to have more points than the dealer without going over 21.
 One of my pet peeves is when I overhear somebody trying to explain Blackjack, and they say the object of Blackjack is to try to get as close to 21 as possible without busting.
 No, you only need to beat the dealer.
 If the dealer has 17, your 18 doesn't beat the dealer any worse than a 21, and if the dealer busts, your 12 is just as good as a 21.
 You've got to consider what card is the dealer showing and adjust your strategy appropriately.
 The higher the dealer’s card, the more aggressive you need to be, and we'll talk more about strategy in another video.

 There are five choices of how to play your hand in Blackjack.
 The first one I’ll explain is standing -- that means you're happy with what you got, or at least it's the best of all your options in which case you wave your hand like that -- that means you're standing.
-For example, if I have a heart 17 or more, no matter what the dealer is showing I'm going to stand.
-The game where the deal that cards face down, and you're holding with your hand, the way that indicate you're standing is you tuck the cards face down under your bet.
+For example, if I have a hard 17 or more, no matter what the dealer is showing I'm going to stand.
+The game where the deal the cards face down, and you're holding with your hand, the way that indicate you're standing is you tuck the cards face down under your bet.
 The next choice is hitting and all that Dan explains that.

 Dan: When players are playing during the game, they start out with an initial set of two cards.
 And let me just set up, that’s a good hand.